DestryU/ProgrammingNotes/markdown-notes/build-tools.md

 [^1]: Any HTML file can be run by opening it.
 This doesn't mean you should.
 [^2]: Bundler is a more outdated term, but it will still creep up from time to time.

 There are lot of build tools available for use such as Webpack, Vite, Gulp, Parcel, and more.
-Webpack stands as one of the most popular build tools, but
+Webpack stands as one of the most popular build tools, but these notes are going to focus on Vite.